A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Computational Results

 \subsection{Results for the TSPD Instances with Unlimited Flying Range from \citet{agatz2018optimization}}

-Based on the distribution that the instances in this set have been generated with, the instances can be categorized into three types.
-The distributions are referred to as \emph{uniform}, \emph{single center} and \emph{double center}.
-Each instance is solved with $\alpha \in \{1,2,3\}$, where $\alpha$ is the ratio of the drone's speed to the truck's speed.
-There are ten instances of each size and each $\alpha$, resulting in 630 instances in total.
-For each instance, we ran HGA-TAC and HGA-TAC$^+$ 10 times.
-The results shown in the tables represent the average performance of 10 experiments.
+In this section, we present a comprehensive analysis of the experiments conducted on set A$_u$, with detailed results provided in Tables \ref{tab:Agatz1Alpha1}, \ref{tab:Agatz1Alpha2}, and \ref{tab:Agatz1Alpha3} for $\alpha=$ 1, 2, and 3, respectively.
+These tables are available in the Appendix.
 To ensure a fair comparison, we have coded the DPS/25 in Julia and run it on the same machine.
 It is important to note, however, that the HGVNS method suggested by \citet{de2020variable} was implemented in C++ and executed on a Core i7 processor with 3.6 GHz along with 16 GB of RAM.
 According to \url{www.cpubenchmark.net}, our processor is 2.52 times faster than theirs.
 HGVNS has an average run time of 41.93 seconds; however, after converting it to our processor performance, it will be 16.64 seconds, while HGA-TAC, HGA-TAC$^+$, and DPS/25 have run times of 8.22, 47.16, and 1.11 seconds respectively.
 HGA-TAC is faster than HGVNS but slower than DPS/25.
 HGA-TAC has an average advantage of 5.30\% over HGVNS and a 0.17\% advantage over DPS/25.
 Where $\alpha=2,3$, HGA-TAC performs better than DPS/25, while DPS/25 provides better solutions when $\alpha=1$.
 In spite of being slower, HGA-TAC$^+$ shows an improvement of 6.62\% and 1.51\% over HGVNS and DPS/25, respectively.
 In all scenarios, HGA-TAC$^+$ produces better solutions than DPS/25.
-The detailed results can be found in Tables \ref{tab:Agatz1Alpha1}, \ref{tab:Agatz1Alpha2} and \ref{tab:Agatz1Alpha3} for $\alpha=$ 1,2 and 3 respectively.